raspdevpy/ccdoc/guide/Guide/policy.md

 # Custom Command's Privacy Policy
 Get detailed information here about our rights, your rights and other information.
+**These terms apply to both Custom Command, and Custom Bots.
 # Our Rights

 * Children under 13 years old are **not** allowed to use our service.
 * Any type of self-botting ("a bot inside a user account") or misusage of our Bot is **strictly** prohibited.
-* You are to not use our bot for NSFW ("Not Safe For Work content, also known as 18+ content") purposes.
+* You are to not use our bot to send, host or discuss NSFW ("Not Safe For Work content, also known as 18+ content") content, offensive content, controversial material, or pirated materal.
 Doing so is strictly prohibited and will result in a ban.
 * You must follow the Discord ToS and where applicable, third-party ToS.

 Not following our rules can, and will lead to a ban.
 Serious cases will result in a detailed report to Discord's Trust and Safety Team.
 For example, servers used to scam users.